-However, everything changed on the evening of March 19, 2020 when Governor Newsom declared a "stay at home" order as a result of a Federal Public Health Emergency being declared due to a new coronavirus identified as COVID-19, which originated in China and had only recently made its way to the United States.
-Consequently by April, job loss and an abrupt halting of economic activity made it clear the state was entering into a recession due to the global pandemic.
+As previously noted, everything changed on the evening of March 19, 2020 when Governor Newsom declared a "stay at home" order as a result of a Federal Public Health Emergency being declared due to the COVID-19.
+Consequently by April 2020, job loss and an abrupt halting of economic activity made it clear the state was entering into a recession due to the global pandemic.
 The California Budget and Fiscal Review Committee provided an update to the state's original fiscal outlook from one of anticipated surpluses to the state likely facing budget challenges that would likely span more than one budget year and impact student enrollments.